 Making palliative care arrangements

 When it comes to making arranging palliative care, we know you may need to quickly and easily find a caregiver.
-You can search for palliative care using Care Sourcer’s free care matching service, or call our friendly UK-based care experts today on 0800 048 8618 with any questions you have about finding care.
+You can search for palliative care using Care Sourcer’s searchable directory of local care agencies or call our friendly UK-based care experts today on 0800 048 8618 with any questions you have about finding care.